maratsubkhankulov/lines/README.md

 # Lines Solitaire

+Programmed this game in circa Christmas 2009.
 This is the source code for my clone of a classic game which I grew up seeing my father play.
 He was really good at it.
-The object of the game is to strike out as many spheres by lining them up into lines of the same colour.
+The object of the game is to strike out as many spheres by lining them up into lines of five of the same colour.

 See demo here: https://magicaltramp.wordpress.com/2012/01/05/line-solitaire/